Croatia men's national ice hockey team: Arenas

 Croatia has also hosted Olympic Games qualifiers on two occasions.
 Group K of Preliminary qualification for the 2014 Winter Olympics in Sochi were hosted at the Dom Sportova.
 Croatia again hosted Olympic qualifiers in December of 2019 for the 2022 Winter Olympics in Beijing, these games were hosted at Ledena dvorana Zibel in Sisak.

+Olympic Games

+Croatia has yet to qualify for the Olympics.